LogoMist

 Attributes & Metadata

-Metadata is applied via the #[attr] syntax directly above the declaration for compiler hints or testing.
+Metadata is applied via the #[attr] syntax directly above the declaration.

 #[inline]